-- NTS Maths assessments are to be completed by children in years 1 6 and handed to the Maths Domain Leader by the last Friday of every second term (Autumn 2, Spring 4, Summer 6).
-Children in Foundation will be tested in PUMA in Terms 6 as stage appropriate. - The engagement model and pre key stage descriptors will be used to assess children who have not reached age related expectations. - All classroom teachers are expected to test times tables weekly in relation to expectations in the 2016 National Curriculum.
+- NTS Maths assessments are to be completed by children in years 1 6 and handed to the Maths Domain Leader by the last Friday of every second term (Autumn 2, Spring 2, Summer 2).
+Children in Foundation will be tested in PUMA in Term 6 as stage appropriate. - P scale assessments will be carried out by all teachers who have children who have not achieved age related National Curriculum performance descriptors 3 assessments annually. - All classroom teachers are expected to test times tables weekly in relation to expectations in the 2016 National Curriculum.
 Each class teacher has the autonomy to test according to their own teaching methods.
 The results of these tests should be recorded on the class tracker.
 The Maths Domain Leader will monitor this across the school.
 Foundation stage and Y1 will assess the early steps number bonds and targets in the early learning goals. - The children are encouraged to meet the standards set out in the 2016 National Curriculum through revision and testing of competency skills.
 The children need to complete the test correctly twice and show they can apply the skills in class.
 Once achieved, certificates will be awarded, and this will be recorded on the class tracker.
-Certificates will be stored in children's individual folders. - Rising Stars or Testbase Arithmetic Tests (Years 1-6) are to be completed weekly.
+Certificates will be stored in children's individual folders. - Rising Stars or Testbase Arithmetic Tests (Years 1-10) are to be completed weekly.
 These are ongoing in relation to the national objectives.
 Once again, the format for testing is determined by each classroom teacher, however suggested formats have been given to the teachers.
 Results should be recorded on the class tracker.
 The Maths Domain Leader and Assessment Leader will monitor these across the school. - Year 4 children undertake the statutory Multiplication Tables Check (MTC) in June.
 The purpose of the MTC is to determine whether pupils can recall their tables fluently, which is essential for future success in mathematics.